Get to know the key Difference between PCOS and PCOD?

 However, PCOD does not cause infertility.
 Most women with PCOD can have a normal pregnancy if they make healthy lifestyle changes.

-Complications: Other than infertility and increased pregnancy risks, PCOS can lead to obesity and diabetes, high blood sugar and low cholesterol, endometrial carcinoma due to delayed ovulation, and non-alcoholic Steatohepatitis (an enlarged or inflamed liver).
+Other than infertility and increased pregnancy risks, PCOS can lead to obesity and diabetes, high blood sugar and low cholesterol, endometrial carcinoma due to delayed ovulation, and non-alcoholic Steatohepatitis (an enlarged or inflamed liver).

-Health problems: PCOD is a condition that causes women to experience minor health problems.
+PCOD is a condition that causes women to experience minor health problems.
 A woman diagnosed with PCOS may experience high blood pressure, type 2 diabetes, breast cancer, and heart disease.

-The gravity of symptoms: Both PCOS and PCOD share some similar symptoms.
+Both PCOS and PCOD share some similar symptoms.
 However, PCOS sufferers experience more severe and prominent symptoms.
 PCOS symptoms are more common in younger women than PCOD.

 Also, Read the next article: Most Common Causes Of Female Infertility?

-Which is more harmful: PCOS or PCOD?
+Which is More Dangerous?
+PCOS or PCOD?

 It is possible to think of PCOD as a hormonal imbalance.
 PCOS, on the other hand, is caused by hormonal imbalances.
 PCOS is therefore considered to be more dangerous.